maurya-sachin/campaign-monitoring-dashboard/README.md

 ### Server-first data fetching

-All data is fetched on the server using Next.js Server Components.
+All data is fetched using Next.js Server Components.
-This keeps the UI fast, reduces client-side complexity, and avoids unnecessary state management.
+This reduces client-side complexity, improves performance, and avoids unnecessary state management.

-### Summary + table layout
+### Summary + table dashboard layout

 The dashboard combines:

-- Aggregated metric cards for quick situational awareness
+- High-level aggregated metrics for quick awareness
-- A detailed campaign table for operational inspection
+- A detailed table for campaign inspection

-This mirrors how real campaign monitoring tools are typically used.
+This mirrors how real-world campaign monitoring tools are typically used.

 ### No charts (by design)

 Charts were intentionally avoided to keep the UI focused and readable.
-The provided metrics already convey the necessary insights without additional visual noise.
+The provided metrics already convey actionable insights without added visual noise.

 ### Error & rate-limit handling

-- Global error boundary for failed requests
+- Centralized error boundary
-- Explicit handling for rate-limited responses (HTTP 429)
+- Explicit handling for HTTP 429 (rate-limit) responses
-- Manual retry instead of automatic retries to avoid request storms
+- Manual retry to avoid request storms

 ---